-Medicare Advantage vs Medigap
+Understanding different aspects of Medicare Supplement: Medicare Advantage vs Medigap

 Once you approach 65, you know you have to make some big decisions regarding Medicare.
 You are probably aware that Medicare is not enough.
-There are gaps.
+There are gaps in coverage.
 Medicare has 4 basic parts: A (Hospital Care), B (Doctors, Procedures, etc.), C (let’s leave that a mystery for now), and D (Prescription Drugs).
 The gaps Medicare does not cover are deductibles, co-pays, and other expenses that could eat into your nest egg or monthly income.

 Coverage Gap Examples

 If your hospitalization becomes extended and you stay in the hospital for more than 60 days, you have to pay a portion of each day’s cost.
-You daily payment depends on how long you’ve been in the hospital.
+Your daily payment depends on how long you’ve been in the hospital.
 It continues to increase the longer you stay.

-Under traditional Medicare, your deductible is $147, but after that, you have to pay 20% of the Medicare-approved amount.
+Under traditional Medicare, your deductible is $226, but after that, you have to pay 20% of the Medicare-approved amount.
 That doesn’t sound bad, does it?

 There are two basic products designed to bridge those gaps and provide full health insurance benefits to you.
 The products are the Medicare Advantage plan and the Medicare Supplement or Medigap plan.
 So how do you know which one to choose?
-In this article, we will give you the basics on each product complete with pros and cons.
+In this article, we will give you the basics of each product, complete with pros and cons.
 Then we will discuss the ideal person for each product.

 Medigap policies are supplements you purchase on top of traditional Medicare.
 There are 10 Medigap insurance plans available in most areas.
 The plan is designated by a letter and the benefits are regulated by the federal government regardless of the insurance provider.

 To enroll in a Medigap plan, it is to your advantage if you do so during the open enrollment period.
-This period last 3 months prior to your 65th birthday through 3 months after your birthday.
+This period lasts 3 months prior to your 65th birthday through 3 months after your birthday.
 The benefit of enrolling during this period is that underwriting is loosened and you can qualify regardless of pre-existing conditions.
 If you wait till after the period, you will be subjected to individual company underwriting and may be declined by certain insurance carriers.

-So now you know the basics of each product, let’s run through the Pro’s and Cons of each product.
+So now you know the basics of each product, let’s run through the Pros and Cons of each product.

 Medicare Advantage Plans Pros & Cons

-- Generally, you won’t be denied for pre-existing conditions.
+- Generally, you won’t be denied for preexisting conditions.

-- You can potentially save on premium with an HMO, PPO or another Advantage plan.
+- You can potentially save on premium with an HMO, PPO, or another Advantage plan.
 Medigap plans will have similar plans, so you should compare the premiums with those plans.

 - There are stricter enrollment periods on when you can join, change or leave your plan.